 - Not suitable for high-risk industries

-Payment Depot Mobile is, as its name suggested, powered by Payment Depot (read our full review), a membership-based merchant account provider that we’ve rated highly for many reasons: competitive and transparent pricing, great customer support, and month-to-month processing agreements (just for starters).
-This mobile solution enters into somewhat new territory because of its pricing model (we’ll talk about that).
-The app that PD offers its merchant is called SwipeSimple, and it was developed by a company called CardFlight.
-Payment Depot is actually just one of many companies offering SwipeSimple as its mobile processing option, similar to how ROAMpay licenses its software to merchant services providers (such as Payline Data).
+The app that PD offers its merchants is called SwipeSimple, which was developed by a company called CardFlight.
+Payment Depot is just one of many companies offering SwipeSimple as its mobile processing option, similar to how ROAMpay licenses its software to merchant services providers (such as Payline Data).

 Payment Depot’s mobile plan has a lot going for it.
 I like the software.
-PD offers good customer service and each merchant gets their own merchant account, which means account stability.
-Throw in a special exclusive rate for Merchant Maverick readers and suddenly you have a very competitive payment processing option, even for low-volume merchants.
+PD offers good customer service, and each merchant gets their own merchant account, which means you’ll enjoy account stability.
+Throw in a special exclusive rate for Merchant Maverick readers, and you have a very competitive payment processing option, even for low-volume merchants.

 For all these reasons, I am happy to award Payment Depot Mobile a perfect 5-star rating.
 Read on for a breakdown of the mobile POS app (SwipeSimple) as well as Payment Depot’s pricing plans, customer support, and more.